mcore1976/antispy-jammer/README.md

 03.2026 - added 18V Zener Diode 1N5355B between Gate/Source of the MOSFET IRFB4115.
 Mosfet IRFB4115 has only 20V of max allowed voltage Ugs.
 Now it should not break so fast.

+History of version C of the jammer :

 04.2026 - added Raspberry RP2040 / RP2035 jammer version without AD9833 module.
 This boards uses perfect PWM that is built in within RP2040 chip to generate the same signal as AD9833 in previous versions.
 This reduces the cost and improves reliability of the device ( I found many chinese AD9833 modules poor quality ).
 Added KICAD DESIGN files + GERBER files for the PCB (PCBWAY / JLCPCB ).

 06.2026 - added Raspberry RP2040 version with H-Bridge.
 This board uses PWM signal generation in RP2040 and 4 MOSFETS + 2 MOSFET drivers.
 The advantage is better iPhone jamming.
 The coil must be adjusted to the number of transducers and is connected in series with parallel set of transducers.
 Initial starting coil value is 47 MICROHENR for 20 transducers 20KHz.
 Added KICAD DESIGN files + GERBER files for the PCB (PCBWAY / JLCPCB ).

-IF YOU WANT TO INCREASE JAMMING CAPABILITY YOU MUST USE  AUDIO AMPLIFIER with ORIGINAL CHIP TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER OR BETTER USE MOSFET DRIVER TC4420/IXDN614PI + MOSFET IRFB4115 + COILS  AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !
+IF YOU WANT TO INCREASE JAMMING CAPABILITY YOU MUST USE  MOSFET DRIVER TC4420/IXDN614PI + MOSFET IRFB4115 + COILS   OR  H-BRIDGE MOSFET VERSION AND MORE TRANSDUCERS LIKE 60-80 PER AUDIO CHANNEL !

 -------------------------------------------------------------------------------------

+VERSION C

+RP2040 chips  take over signal generation entirely with perfect PWM function.
+It improves stability of the solution and further reduces cost of manufacturing.
+This version operates only with MOSFET drivers and MOSFETs, there is no option to use audio amplifier board here.
+Use free software KICAD to see the schematic & PCB.
+The software can be flashed directly by dragging UF2 file to RP2040 USB disk drive ( RP2040 module  must have pressed BOOT key while attaching to the PC over USB).
+You do not even need Arduino environment to flash the SW.

-Components used :
+Components used version C :

 - 1 x Microcontroller ATTINY13 / ATTINY13A (not recommended) or ATTINY 85/45/25 (best), DIGISPARK board or any other Arduino with SPI interface support may be used instead of microcontroller ( RP2040-ZERO or WEMOS 8266 D1 MINI boards).
 ATTENTION - if using RP2040 board and PWM option you do not need to bud AD9833
 - 1 x 47 microfarad electrolytic capacitor ( it can be 1 - 470uF - for blocking distortions on power lines)